Food Hygiene & Safety

 The deputy chef, also known as the sous chef, remains second-in-command in the kitchen.
 There can be more than one deputy chef, depending on the restaurant and its management.
 The deputy chef’s role may overlap with the head chef.
 However, the deputy chef is in charge of the kitchen and oversees the day-to-day activities.

 The station chefs play critical roles in the kitchen.
 These chefs cook the food that is being served to customers.
 Each station chef is responsible for a different food category.
 For example, there is a chef in charge of cooking the fish and there is also a chef who cooks the meat.

 A commis chef is a junior chef who learns from a more experienced chef, such as a chef de partie.
-A commis chef can be the ideal starting point if you want a senior role in a restaurant kitchen.
-A commis chef measures ingredients, prepares meat and vegetables, assists other chefs, cleans the station and helps with deliveries.
+They can be the ideal starting point if you want a senior role in a restaurant kitchen.
+Their work involve measuring ingredients, preparing meat and vegetables, assisting other chefs, cleaning the station and helping with deliveries.

 What is a Cook?

 Merriam-Webster defines ‘Cook’ as “a person who prepares food for eating.”

 Cooks basically remain responsible for preparing ingredients, producing meals and cleaning their workspace.
 Unlike the chefs, cooks prepare food following the established recipe.